dawud-shakir/neural_networks/README.txt

        A cassification report (precision, recall, F1-score), overall test accuracy, and overall test loss are stored and metrics for each class are plotted.
 1. mlp.py:

 2. cnn.py
-This script demonstrates a CNN-based approach for audio classification using PyTorch Lightning.
+This demo is a CNN model for audio classification.

 3. pretrained.py
+This demo is a pre-trained VGG16 model for audio classification.